Belgarus/Space-Invader/README.md

 # 🚀 SAE-Institute Space Invaders C# Workshop

-Willkommen im Repository des **Space Invaders C# Workshops** des SAE-Instituts.
-Hier findest du sowohl das fertige Space Invader Projekt als auch den Quellcode, der im Workshop entstanden ist.
+Welcome to the repository for the **Space Invaders C# Workshop** at SAE-Institute.
+Here, you'll find both the completed Space Invaders project and the C# source code developed during the workshop.

 ---

-## 📂 Ordnerstruktur
+## 📂 Folder Structure

 - **Space Invader:**
-  Enthält das finale Projekt – unser Ziel!
+  Contains the finished project – our goal achieved!

 - **Workshop Space Invader:**
-  Im Ordner `Assets/Script` findest du den C#-Code, der während des Workshops entwickelt wurde.
+  In the `Assets/Script` folder, you'll find the C# code created during the workshop.

 ---

-## 🛠️ Verwendete Software
+## 🛠️ Software Used

 - **Visual Studio Tools:**
-  Zum Entwickeln und Debuggen des C#-Codes.
+  For developing and debugging our C# code.

 - **Unity Engine:**
-  Zum Erstellen und Ausführen unseres Space Invaders Spiels.
+  For building and running the Space Invaders game.

 ---

-## 🌐 Über das SAE-Institut
+## 🌐 About SAE-Institute

-Erfahre mehr über das [SAE-Institut](https://www.sae.edu/deu/).
+Learn more about the [SAE-Institute](https://www.sae.edu/deu/).

 ---

-Viel Spaß beim Stöbern und Entwickeln! 🎮
+Happy coding and enjoy exploring the project! 🎮